-The findings, which will be released in an upcoming issue of the journal Biological Psychiatry: Cognitive Neuroscience and Neuroimaging, even link structured sports participation to less depression in boys ages 9 to 11.
+The findings, which were released in the journal Biological Psychiatry: Cognitive Neuroscience and Neuroimaging, even link structured sports participation to less depression in boys ages 9 to 11.
 (For girls, sports involvement was linked to higher hippocampal volume but not lower depression, which researchers said might mean different factors contribute to depression in girls than in boys.)

 Tag(s): Athletes' Health